zihzhan-msft/azure-sdk-for-js/sdk/communication/communication-sip-routing/review/communication-sip-routing.api.md

     constructor(endpoint: string, credential: TokenCredential, options?: SipRoutingClientOptions);
     // Warning: (ae-forgotten-export) The symbol "AzureCommunicationSIPRoutingServiceGetSipConfigurationResponse" needs to be exported by the entry point index.d.ts getSipConfiguration(options?: SipConfigurationOptions): Promise<AzureCommunicationSIPRoutingServiceGetSipConfigurationResponse[]>;
-    // Warning: (ae-forgotten-export) The symbol "AzureCommunicationSIPRoutingServicePatchSipConfigurationOptionalParams" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "SipConfigurationPatch" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "AzureCommunicationSIPRoutingServicePatchSipConfigurationResponse" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "AzureCommunicationSIPRoutingServicePatchSipConfigurationResponse" needs to be exported by the entry point index.d.ts updateSipConfiguration(request?: SipConfigurationPatch, options?: OperationOptions): Promise<AzureCommunicationSIPRoutingServicePatchSipConfigurationResponse>;
-    //
-    // (undocumented)
-    updateSipConfiguration(options?: AzureCommunicationSIPRoutingServicePatchSipConfigurationOptionalParams): Promise<AzureCommunicationSIPRoutingServicePatchSipConfigurationResponse>;
 }

 // @public